k-kc/debates-in-bpt/docs/index.md

 ## Announcements

-**Ahead of our first class session reflect on the following question: s there a moment, experience, or event in your life that has shaped how you think about politics, justice, or freedom?**
+**Ahead of our first class session reflect on the following question:** Is there a moment, experience, or event in your life that has shaped how you think about politics, justice, or freedom?

 ---